Garrett Cooper Player Props: Marlins vs. Rockies

-Garrett Cooper -- .184 average over his past 10 games -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.
+Garrett Cooper -- with a slugging percentage of .293 in his past 10 games, including no homers) -- will be in action for the Miami Marlins against the Colorado Rockies, with Kyle Freeland on the mound, on May 25 at 3:10 PM ET.

-In his previous game, he notched a home run while going 1-for-5 against the Rockies.
+In his most recent game he had a hitless performance (0-for-5) against the Rockies.

 Garrett Cooper Game Info & Props vs. the Rockies